Wells Fargo shifts strategy in bid to double credit card loans

-(Reuters) - George Morris, a web consultant from Boulder, Colorado, has been a Wells Fargo & Co.
-(WFC.N) banking customer for nearly 15 years, but when he needed a new credit card recently he picked Capital One Financial Corp (COF.N).
+Oct 14 (Reuters) - George Morris, a web consultant from Boulder, Colorado, has been a Wells Fargo & Co. banking customer for nearly 15 years, but when he needed a new credit card recently he picked Capital One Financial Corp.

 Morris said he was put off by what he called a “rat’s nest” of offerings on Wells Fargo’s website.